omerfarukozdemir/autodarkmode/README.md

 3. import bootstrap.dark.min.js into your js folder
 4. add link for selector.js to your index.html file <script src="js/selector.js"></script>
 5. edit dark mode time for your choice in selector.js (defaults; 21:00 to 06:00)

+dark mode css & js files taken from https://bootswatch.com/darkly/ you can check the result from my personal web site http://omerfarukozdemir.com